GSA/touchpoints/docs/USE_CASES.md

 * System Administrator can perform all the functions of a Webmaster, Service Manager, and Submission Viewer
 * Webmaster can modify Triggering in Google Tag Manager

+### Organization Manager `organization_manager`

+* Organization Manager can manage an Organization
+* Organization Manager can create a Service
+* Organization Manager can add another User from the same Organization to a Service

 ### Webmaster `service_manager`

-* Webmaster can create a Service
 * Webmaster can create a Container and get a .js Embed Code snippet
 * Webmaster can add embed code to their website
 * [outside Touchpoints] Webmaster can verify the Embed Code is working